 - Be Quiet and Respectful While Others Are Taking Their Turns

-Wear Bowling Shoes On the Lanes at All Times
+Wear Bowling Shoes on the Lanes at All Times

-Always Be Ready For Your Turn
+Always Be Ready for Your Turn

-Bowling is often a time-based sport, and it is important that bowlers be aware of when their next turn is coming.
+Bowling is a time-based sport, and it is important that bowlers be aware of when their next turn is coming.
 Getting distracted by others or taking too much time to prepare for your turn can delay a game, which may irritate your teammates, and is generally disrespectful.

 Bowl Using the Same Ball Throughout the Game

-This rule may not apply in certain types of bowling, such as duckpin bowling, but in formal bowling games, it is important that players choose and use the same ball for the entirety of the game.
+This rule may not apply in certain types of bowling, such as duckpin bowling, but in standard ten-pin bowling games, it is important that players choose and use the same ball for the entirety of the game.
 Firstly, this eliminates confusion, as everyone will know which ball is theirs.
 Secondly, using the same ball allows bowlers to avoid being forced to use an unfamiliar and possibly heavier ball for one or more turns, which may affect their game.